 This is possibly the most important idea to remember when conquering jealousy.
 The main issue with jealousy is that it is primarily an internal struggle.
-It’s frequently founded on unfounded irrational notions, so you must allow your sensible thinking to prevail.
-Recognize those jealous ideas are not the same as REALITY.
-Even while you may believe so, your spouse may not actually be interested in someone else.
+It’s frequently founded on unfounded, irrational notions, so you must allow your sensible thinking to prevail.
+Recognize that those jealous ideas are not the same as reality.
+Even though you may believe so, your spouse may not actually be interested in someone else.
 Thinking is distinct from reality.
-Deciphering between the two, while maintaining your sense of reason, is crucial.
+Deciphering between the two while maintaining your sense of reason is crucial.
 You’ll have much easier times in life if you can master your thoughts.

 #5.
 AVOID Being Sucked Into The Online World

 It’s challenging to resist checking social media and other platforms you use to communicate with your partner on a regular basis as technology becomes more and more important.
 Online images and words are frequently misinterpreted, and many users draw illogical assumptions as a result.
 Keeping as far away from the online world as you can is one of the finest strategies to get over jealousy.

 These are some of our suggestions for overcoming jealousy, but trust is ultimately the key.
 Uncertainty is a normal experience, but how you respond to it really matters.
 But uncertainty is part of life, and we have to learn how to tolerate it.
 One of the things we can’t really change is uncertainty.
 Never assume that your partner won’t turn you down.
 However, if you accuse, demand, and punish, you might make a prediction that comes true.

 How to Deal with Jealousy in a Relationship FAQS